 One of the ways we use to make our display “magical” is to use the computer to control it.
-The system we use allows us to split the display up into hundreds of individual circuits, which can be precisely controlled, dimmed, and to use special effects like twinkle and shimmer.
+The system we use allows us to split the display up into thousands of individual circuits, which can be precisely controlled, dimmed, and to use special effects like twinkle and shimmer.
 It also allows us to synchronize the display to the music we broadcast over our FM frequency.

 This particular box shown here is an 8-channel controller, and was one of the older boxes in our display starting inthe 2004 season.
 Our current AC controllers each provide for 16 channels of control.

 Here is the box with the cover open.
 This particular box controls 8 individual lighting circuits.
 Our current AC lighting controllers control 16 circuits which means a larger circuit board and twice as many wires coming out.

 Our original boxes, which we built for the 2003 season, looked quite a bit different.
 They actually used a food-type container, similar to Tupperware but a much harder plastic.
 They looked a little ‘goofy’, but they actually worked very well.
 We used this style of enclosure up through the 2011 season, but they were finally retired in 2012, with the creation of our pixel Mega-Tree.

 Here is a screenshot from an early version of the software which we use to control the display — the LightORama sequence editor.
 Each row is a different computer-controlled display channel, and each column represents a timed event.
 Events can include lights on, lights off, fade up, fade down, set intensity (dimming level), twinkle, and shimmer.
 The current version of the software is quite a bit more feature-rich, and you can see a screen-shot of it earlier on this page.